altanner/DaSciResCom/README.md

 # DaSciResCom

-A repository linked to the University of Bristol Discord server for research computing and data science.
+This repository is linked to the University of Bristol Discord server for Data Science and Research Computing.